 Before I launch into all of that and more from our year of nomadic travel, it makes sense to get into how we got here.
-For a bit of background, we closed on our house in San Diego in August 2021.
-We always knew we’d put the house up for sale when the numbers hit life-altering figures.

-The pandemic spurred us into action, too.
-I had already quit my job teaching by then and was pursuing full-time remote work.
-Brian did the same with his insurance gig when we put the house up on the market.
-It was the epitome of a YOLO moment, a spark of, “If we can do what we’re doing anywhere, why not…do that?”
+Brian did the same with his insurance gig when we put the house on the market.
+It was the epitome of a YOLO moment, a spark of, “If we can do what we’re doing anywhere, why not do that?”

-Here we are, a year later, and I have all kinds of stuff to share about the rewarding bits about nomadic travel and the not-so-great things.
 I’ll keep things honest with you in case you’re thinking about hitting the road long-term yourself, including whether it’s been worth it in the end.

 RV life isn’t for me.

-We considered an RV or #vanlife as an option for a hot minute as we were planning our escape.
-We booked accommodations in standalone RVs during a few trips coming up on our nomadic adventures to see what it would feel like, and quickly learned that it just wasn’t going to work.
-We already knew we weren’t tiny house people.
-Now we knew we weren’t RV people, either.
+We booked accommodations in standalone RVs during a few trips coming up on our adventure to see what it would feel like and quickly learned that it wasn’t going to work.

 First of all, living in an RV doesn’t really save you any money.
-We’ve been a little more insulated from gas prices driving around in a hybrid, but you won’t get that when filling up your RV.
-Add maintenance costs and I’m really not paying much more for a long-term rental or night at a budget-friendly hotel.
+We’d been a little more insulated from gas prices driving around in a hybrid, but you won’t get that when filling up your RV.

-It’s also monotonous looking at the same space day in and day out, without any separation from the driving to your sleeping to your relaxing.
 There’s zero privacy, which is pretty clutch when you’re doing the digital nomad travel thing and trying to maintain a positive relationship with another adult.
 Depending on the size of your vehicle, you may not be as mobile as you think, either.

 You need to be a good planner.

 I’ve always been a Type A person when it comes to travel planning.
 I get down into the nitty gritty details with dates and times and attractions I want to hit by neighborhood in my multiple Google docs.
-As a nomadic traveler, I’ve had to become an even better planner, but that doesn’t mean planning with more detail.

-It’s meant more flexbility.
-It’s about contigency plans if something falls through or the destination you were planning to hit is way over budget.
-It’s building in time for weather delays or the real life obligations you need to get to before you can go out and do the touristy things.
+It’s building in time for weather delays or the real-life obligations you need to get to before you can go out and do the touristy things.
 It’s figuring out which pet stores carry the hard-to-find dog food your anxiety-ridden pup loves.

 It’s planning on steroids.